GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

   </tr>
 </table>

-#### FLEDGE API
+#### Protected Audience API

-_FLEDGE enables remarketing and custom audience use cases, as in advertising that can make use of sites or products previously visited, but without relying on an individual identifier.
-[Learn more about FLEDGE](/docs/privacy-sandbox/fledge/)._
+_The Protected Audience API enables remarketing and custom audience use cases, as in advertising that can make use of sites or products previously visited, but without relying on an individual identifier.
+[Learn more about the Protected Audience API ](/docs/privacy-sandbox/fledge/)._

+{% Partial 'privacy-sandbox/protected-audience-rename-banner.njk' %}

 **_Last updated 2022/03: FLEDGE is preparing for origin trial_**